Microvascular decompression (MVD)

 What happens during surgery?

 Patients are admitted to the hospital the morning of the procedure.
 You will meet with a nurse who will ask your name, date of birth, what procedure you’re having, and the side of your facial pain.
 They will explain the pre-op process and discuss any questions you may have.
 An anesthesiologist will meet with you and explain the effects of anesthesia and its risks.
-They will place an intravenous (IV) line in your arm and then transport you to the operating room.

 There are 5 steps of the procedure.
 The operation generally takes 2 to 3 hours.